-- " The STOXX Calculation guide provides a general overview of the calculation of the STOXX equity indices, the dissemination, the index formulas and adjustments due to corporate actions - " The STOXX Index Methodology guide contains the equity index specific rules regarding the construction and derivation of the portfolio based indices, the individual component selection process and weighting schemes - " The STOXX World Equity Index Methodology guide contains the index specific rules regarding the construction and derivation of the STOXX World portfolio based indices, the individual component selection process and weighting schemes - " The STOXX Strategy Index guide contains the formulas and description of all strategy indices - " The STOXX DVP Calculation guide describes the dividend points products - " The STOXX Distribution Points Calculation guide describes the distribution points products - " The STOXX ESG Index Methodology guide contains the index specific rules regarding the construction and derivation of the ESG indices, the individual component selection process and weighting schemes - " The iSTOXX Methodology guide contains the index specific rules regarding the construction and derivation of the iSTOXX indices, the individual component selection process and weighting schemes - " The STOXX Reference Rates guide contains the rules and methodologies of the reference rate indices - " The STOXX Reference Calculations guide provides a detailed view of definitions and formulas of the calculations as utilized in the reports, factsheets, indices and presentations produced by STOXX - " The STOXX Bond Index guide contains the bond index specific rules regarding the construction of the bond indices, the individual component selection process, weighting schemes and overview of the index and bond analytics formulas - " The STOXX Currency Rates Indices Methodology guide contains the index specific rules regarding the construction and calculation of the derivation of the STOXX FX Rolling Spot Mid Rate and STOXX FX Rolling Spot Tomorrow Next Open Rate indices - " The Guide to Industry Classifications Used By STOXX contains general information pertaining to industry classifications used in STOXX indices, together with any references and links to third-parties that create the data. - " The STOXX Eligible Market Segments guide contains the list of stock exchanges and market segments.
+- The STOXX Calculation guide provides a general overview of the calculation of the STOXX equity indices, the dissemination, the index formulas and adjustments due to corporate actions - " The STOXX Index Methodology guide contains the equity index specific rules regarding the construction and derivation of the portfolio based indices, the individual component selection process and weighting schemes - " The STOXX World Equity Index Methodology guide contains the index specific rules regarding the construction and derivation of the STOXX World portfolio based indices, the individual component selection process and weighting schemes - " The STOXX Strategy Index guide contains the formulas and description of all strategy indices - " The STOXX DVP Calculation guide describes the dividend points products - " The STOXX Distribution Points Calculation guide describes the distribution points products - " The STOXX ESG Index Methodology guide contains the index specific rules regarding the construction and derivation of the ESG indices, the individual component selection process and weighting schemes - " The iSTOXX Methodology guide contains the index specific rules regarding the construction and derivation of the iSTOXX indices, the individual component selection process and weighting schemes - " The STOXX Reference Rates guide contains the rules and methodologies of the reference rate indices - " The STOXX Reference Calculations guide provides a detailed view of definitions and formulas of the calculations as utilized in the reports, factsheets, indices and presentations produced by STOXX - The STOXX Currency Rates Indices Methodology guide contains the index specific rules regarding the construction and calculation of the derivation of the STOXX FX Rolling Spot Mid Rate and STOXX FX Rolling Spot Tomorrow Next Open Rate indices - " The Guide to Industry Classifications Used By STOXX contains general information pertaining to industry classifications used in STOXX indices, together with any references and links to third-parties that create the data. - " The STOXX Eligible Market Segments guide contains the list of stock exchanges and market segments.